Who we are

 How we prepare material for publication

 All commissioned articles undergo a rigorous editorial process, including external peer review, before being accepted for publication.
 The referee's identity remains unknown to the author during the review process, while the referee will be told the author's name.
-Referee reports are considered when the Editorial Executive Committee discusses the papers for the first time.
+Referee reports are considered when the Editorial Advisory Committee discusses the papers for the first time.
 After scrutiny by the Committee, articles are returned to the authors for comment, and approved for publication at a subsequent Committee meeting.

 As articles are commissioned, there are no article processing or article submission charges.

-Authors have the opportunity to respond to comments from the Editorial Executive Committee and the referees.
+Authors have the opportunity to respond to comments from the Editorial Advisory Committee and the referees.
 The Committee has the right to reject an article and their decision is final.
 The average number of weeks between submission and publication is 36.

 Authorship